BluSpring/discord-musiclink/README.md

 .login("bot token here");
 ```
 <br>
 So, you should connect to MusicLink's WebSocket once the bot is ready.
 When you want to play a song, get the /loadtracks endpoint with the identifier header being the song URL or search.
-After receiving the base64 track, use your bot's Discord WebSocket to connect to the voice channel, and have the voiceServerUpdate event be the one sending this info to the MusicLink WebSocket:<br>
+After receiving the base64 track, use your bot's Discord WebSocket to connect to the voice channel, and have the voiceServerUpdate event be the one sending this info to the MusicLink WebSocket:
  - The server ID given by the event (note that this is different from the server ID you get in Developer Mode)<br>
  - The token given by the event<br>
  - The "play" opcode<br>